thindil/steamsky/bin/doc/MODDING.md

 ### General informations
 - Default game help entries are in *help.dat* file which is in *data* directory.
+- To remove existing help topic from game, you can delete it from *help.dat* or in modification file add tag `entry` with attribute `remove` which value will be title of help to remove.

 ### Help data structure
 - Each help entry is between `entry` tags.